discordeno/discordeno/docs/src/stepbystep/createcommand.md

 			name: "member",
 			type: "member",
 			missing: (message) => {
-				sendResponse(message, `you did not provide a member to give the role to.
+				message.sendResponse(`You did not provide a member to give the role to.
 You can provide a @member mention, a member ID, or try using their nickname/username.
 The nickname/username will only work if they have been active in your server recently.`)
 			}
 		},
 		{
 			name: "role",
 			type: "role",
 			missing: (message) => {
-				sendResponse(message, `you did not provide a role to give.
+				message.sendResponse(`You did not provide a role to give.
 You can provide a @role mention, a role ID, or it's name.
 If the role name did not work, try to use the **roleinfo** command to get the role ID.`)
 			}
 		}
 	],
   execute: async function (message, args: RoleArgs) {
     // If this was the everyone role alert with a silly error if (args.role.id === message.guildID) {
-      return sendResponse(
+      return message.sendResponse(
-        message,
         "I don't know if you noticed or not but I'm an extremely arrogant bot who tends to think all of his plans will work.
 But I can't give the everyone role to someone.", );
     }

     // If this is a managed role(some bots role) we can't give/remove alert with silly error if (args.role.managed) {
-      return sendResponse(
+      return message.sendResponse(
-        message,
         "Dammit man, just 'cause I'm Scottish doesn't mean I can give your people managed roles.", );
     }